I think the name Carrot Cake Recipe is a little deceptive in terms of what the name might mis-communicate.

 It was the Dutch who developed the orange carrot,

-and the French in the 17th who most likely developed the elongated carrot,
+and the French in the 17th century who most likely developed the elongated carrot,

 ancestor of the ones we eat today.